-Vectors are scalar commodities that act with direction.
-If we know a car was travelling at 65 mph when an accident occurred we have a scalar commodity (mph) and a value on that scale (65).
-If we also have knowledge of the direction the car was travelling then we have vector information.
+In mathematics and physics vectors have both magnitude and direction.
+If a car was travelling at 65 mph when an accident occurred that 65 mph is seen as a scalar quantity.
+If we also know the direction the car was travelling in then we can treat this combined information as a vector.

 Before we go any further, let us consider a practical example.
 The diagram shows the basic operation of an electrical motor.
 View the currents as going away from you and coming toward you.
 The role of a commutator is to arrange for such current flows.
 The force, and therefore the rotating torque, is related to a multiplication of the magnetic field strength and the current flow.

 The field strength, current and force are all vectors.
 The resultant force vector is at right angles to the other two vectors and in this case, but not in all, they too are at right angles to one another.
-As such they deliver the greatest forces and hence the greatest rotary torque.
-I hope my inclusion of this example helps in establishing vector multiplication as useful.
+As such they deliver the greatest possible forces and hence the greatest rotary torque.
+I hope my inclusion of this example helps in establishing that vector multiplication has some purpose.

 If the vectors are about forces that you and I exert on an object, then when we push in the same direction the magnitudes of our pushes add and if we push in opposite directions they subtract.
 However our pushes on the same object point can be in all manner of directions.
 Each one can be in any compass direction and include an element of thrust upward or downward.